NotWesi/budgetapp-java/README.md

 one for budget and one for expenses.
 The refactoring would result in a nested list field for YearlyBudget where the index would relate to the month of the year (index 0 for Month 1 for example).
 The methods described in Month would then be implemented as part of the YearlyBudget using the appropriate list within the nested list for budget and expenses that match the index for the appropriate month.
 The disadvantages for this refactoring would result in nested loops within the method that could be possibly detriment code readability.
-It may improve code design as the number of lines would likely reduce.
-The current implementation chose code readability over code design.
+It may improve code efficiency as the number of lines would likely reduce.
+The current implementation chose code readability over code efficiency.
 Understanding the limitations of different refactoring approaches and their effect on your code is an important and critical part of software design.